ndrean/caching_an_api/README.md

 # CachingAnApi

+iex --cookie "$(echo $ERLANG_COOKIE)" --name "$(echo myapp@$(echo $POD_IP))" -S mix

-To illustrate the usage of different in-build stores, we cache responses to HTTP calls with different solutions: (a GenServer), an Ets data store and a Mnesia database in the case of a distributed cluster and a CRDT solution.
+To illustrate the usage of different in-build stores, we cache responses to HTTP calls with different solutions: (a GenServer), an Ets data store and a Mnesia database in the case of a distributed cluster.

 > Other unused options here would rely on external databases, such as Redis with PubSub or Postgres with Listen/Notify.